mcmah309/containeryard/README.md

-# containeryard
+# Container Yard

+Container Yard is a declarative reusable decentralized approach for defining containers.
+Think Nix flakes meets Containerfiles (aka Dockerfiles).

-Containeryard introduces the concept of modules to Containerfiles (aka Dockerfiles).
+Container Yard introduces the concept of modules to Containerfiles.
-A module is a Tera template for part of a Containerfile, which can be combined with other modules to create a containerfiles.
+A module is a Tera template for part of a Containerfile, which can be combined with other modules to create a Containerfile.

-A yard.yaml file is used to compose modules into Containerfiles
+A `yard.yaml` file is used to compose modules into Containerfiles

-## yard.yaml Example Specification
+## `yard.yaml` Example Specification
 ```yaml
 inputs:
     name1: path/to/module